Discovering Alta: A Comprehensive Guide to Features, Pricing, and Alternatives for 2026

 Platform / Subscription Pricing

-Alta operates on a platform model — you're licensing access to the full AI agent suite rather than paying per seat or per action.
+Alta operates on a platform model.
+You're licensing access to the full AI agent suite rather than paying per seat or per action.
 This structure tends to favor teams trying to reduce headcount dependency, because the value compounds as the agents replace human activity rather than just augmenting it.

 For the most up-to-date pricing, visit Alta's plans page.